nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_SEARCH_TICKETS.md

 In this chapter you will practice what you learned in the previous chapters by implementing a search bar for the tickets.

 ## 📺 Watch The Video

+### ⚠️ Note on the video:
+This video instructs you to make the file `components/TicketFilterBar.js`.
+Make sure your file ends in `.jsx` instead of `.js`.u

 Watch the [Search Tickets](https://youtu.be/WPG09-cUJYg?si=sYHT7adRJVgaL0qr) video and implement the code yourself.
 Then read the rest of the chapter summarizing what you've learned.

 ### 🔸🔻🔹 CSS for this chapter